SZA: Early life and education

-Solána Imani Rowe was born in St. Louis, Missouri, on November 8, 1989.
+Solána Imani Rowe was born on November 8, 1989, in St. Louis, Missouri.
 She grew up in Maplewood, New Jersey, with parents who are from the Southern United States.
 Her mother, Audrey, is a former executive at AT&T, and her father, Abdul, used to be a video producer at CNN.
 As a child, Rowe was affectionally nicknamed by her mother "Chickabee", derived from the film Nell (1994).
-Rowe's relatives include a half-sister, Panya, who is eleven years older than her; and a brother, Daniel, who is a rapper known by the stage name Manhattan.
-She has a niece, Carolyn, who also makes music.
-Rowe considers her maternal grandmother, Norma, her best friend.

 Audrey is Christian, while Abdul is Muslim.
 Rowe's father would attend her mother's church for special occasions, while her mother would dress up for Jum'ah and accompany her father to the mosque.
 Rowe attended both Sunday school and Muslim school.
 In an interview with the blog Muslim Girl, she said that her parents have accepted each other's religions, "their faiths and beliefs [having integrated]".

 It's like the belief in one God, all the pillars of Islam et cetera, and I think those are ideas that will never leave me, those make sense in my spirit.
 It's the way that I connect with God; it has always made sense to me.
 I think I would love to wear my hijab but I feel like I don't wanna wear my hijab and talk crazy on stage and be in videos with Travis Scott.
 Like I don't wanna be disrespectful because I have too much love and respect for the religion, for my father, and for myself.

 Rowe wore a hijab during elementary and early middle school.
 Following the September 11 attacks, in her middle school years, she stopped wearing one for fears of Islamophobic bullying.
 She later attended Columbia High School, where she participated in the school's gymnastics and cheerleading teams, as well as its dance team dubbed the Special Dance Company.
 After graduating in 2008, Rowe enrolled in three different colleges before settling at Delaware State University to study marine biology.
 She dropped out in her final semester to focus on her music career and worked various jobs to support herself.

 After dropping out, Rowe often drank Malibu, smoked marijuana, and overslept daily.
 She lied about her age to get a bartending job and occasionally danced at several strip clubs in New Jersey and New York City.
-Rowe's stage name, SZA, was inspired by Nation of Islam, a Black nationalist religious movement.
+Rowe's stage name, SZA, was inspired by the Five Percent Nation, a Black nationalist religious movement.
 She took cues from the Supreme Alphabet, taking influence from rappers RZA and GZA of Wu-Tang Clan.
 The last two letters in her name stand for Zig-Zag and Allah, while the first letter S can mean either savior or sovereign.